 This is the earliest reference to the things-in-a-category theme that Stewart would perfect with Pyramid and use in various permutations for the rest of his career.
 The ideas that would become Pyramid were all there, but this early format had enormous flaws in the game structure (the object was to give bad clues, for example) and was played mainly for laughs.

 We believe Bill participated in the pilot which sold this 1967-69 Bob Stewart series.
 TV researcher Brendan McLaughlin has put together a comprehensive list of guest appearances during the regular run of the series, and none of them match the photo we have for the show.
 Given that Bill participated in so many Bob Stewart pilots and given that publicity photos for a new series often come from the pilot episode, we're willing to bet that the photo (which also includes host Larry Blyden and panelists Joan Fontaine and Milt Kamen) is from the pilot.

 Cash on the Line (1972)

 As you may have guessed from the accompanying photo, this pilot went unsold but led to something greater within a year.
 Dick Clark was host, with celebrity guests Bill and Peggy Cass serving as the contestants' teammates.
-In the main game, contestants named items that could fit into a certain category.
-No details are confirmed about the end game but we suspect that it was played similarly to the later Pass the Buck end game.
+In the main game, contestants named items that could fit into a certain category, with their partners trying to guess the category.
+The end game, played on the board seen here, was later repurposed into the Fast Bucks round on Pass the Buck.
 While this pilot went unsold, CBS ended up moving ahead with another idea that Bob Stewart was pitching with a similar premise.
 That idea became The $10,000 Pyramid, and the Cash on the Line main game became that show's famous Winner's Circle.

 Credit for the photo goes to Eyes of a Generation, a magnificent site loaded with rare behind-the-scenes photos like this one.